-Cuc Phuong National Park, situated on the northwest border of Ninh Binh and adjacent to the provinces of Hoa Binh and Thanh Hoa, is a vast nature reserve that holds a significant place in Vietnam’s conservation history.
+Cuc Phuong National Park is situated on the northwest border of Ninh Binh.
+Adjacent and overlapping the provinces of Hoa Binh and Thanh Hoa, it is a vast nature reserve that holds a significant place in Vietnam’s conservation history.
 Established by President Ho Chi Minh in 1960, it was the country’s first national park, and is currently the largest in the country.
 The park is also a critical site for preserving biodiversity in the region.

-Covering a rugged area of 20 square kilometers, a significant portion of the park comprises dense tropical rainforest that houses a diverse range of plant and animal species, including some that are exclusive to the region.
-The park is renowned among conservationists, offering well-marked walking tracks, several strategic all-weather roads, and lodgings for visitors who want more than just a brief visit.
+Covering a rugged area of 20 square kilometers, a significant portion of the park comprises dense tropical rainforest.
+This thick forest houses a diverse range of plant and animal species, including some that are endemic to the region.
+The park is renowned among conservationists and day trekkers.
+Offering well-marked walking tracks, several strategic all-weather roads, and lodgings, it is ideal for visitors who want to get up close and personal with the region’s bio-diversity.
 However, the park’s most significant contribution to conservation efforts is its rescue sanctuary for endangered plant and animal species.

 A National Treasure

-The park was voted Asia’s leading national park by the World Travel Awards Organization for 3 years running between 2019-2021 but another facet of its claim to fame has been the important archeological relics and artifacts found within its grounds, especially with the Dong Nguoi Xua, the so-call “Cave of Prehistoric Man”.
+The park was voted Asia’s leading national park by the World Travel Awards Organization for 3 years running between 2019-2021.
+Yet another facet of its claim to fame has been the important archeological relics and artifacts found within its grounds, especially with the Dong Nguoi Xua, the so-call “Cave of Prehistoric Man”.

 Other remnants of prehistoric habitation have been discovered the Park, in the form of graves, stone axes, stone arrows, shell knives, grinding tools and animal bones.
 Buried in the rubble and dust of ancient limestone caves, their discovery suggests that humans have lived continuously in the area from between 7,000 and 12,000 years ago.